-There are hundreds of activities to do and things to see around Ann Arbor, but did you know there are several ways for visitors to experience Ann Arbor fun for free?
-Supporting local businesses and traveling doesn’t have to break the bank.
-To make the most out of your visit, we’ve put together a list of 20 free things to do all around A2!
-(Photo above: Leisa Thompson)
+There are hundreds of activities to do and things to see around Ann Arbor, and there are several ways for visitors to experience Ann Arbor fun for free!
+Supporting small businesses and traveling doesn’t have to break the bank.
+To make the most of your experience, we’ve put together a list of 20 free things to do around A2!

 4. Larger than Life Murals

 There’s always something new to see in Ann Arbor.
 The Ann Arbor Art Center recently partnered with local, regional, and national artists to transform building walls into spectacular works of art!
 Find the map of mural locations here!
-Stay tuned for more murals popping up and information on The Alleyway Project coming soon.
+For more artful experiences, check out the Alley Project, where colorful art installations are seen throughout the city's alleyways, such as the Loomroom by the Blind Pig.

 Home to one of the largest art fairs in the nation and dozens of galleries open to the public, there is plenty of artwork to admire during your stay.
 WSG Gallery’s new location downtown features artwork from local and national artists using various mediums.
-Gutman Gallery showcases and sells inclusive fine art, and Chelsea River Gallery proudly displays unique exhibits, workshops, and film screenings.
+The U-M Stamps Gallery is a unique center displaying contemporary art, presentations, and cultivated exhibitions.
+Gutman Gallery showcases and sells inclusive fine art.
+Click here to browse more area art galleries.

 Folks of all ages can expand their knowledge while spending time at the U-M Museum of Natural History.
 Learn about dinosaurs and mastodons, journey into a giant cell for an up-close look, and uncover diverse ecosystems in Michigan!
-Browse accessible interactive featured and rotating exhibits and upcoming museum events, plus planetarium shows returning this Fall!
+Browse accessible interactive exhibits and upcoming museum events, plus upcoming planetarium shows.
 Free; Donations appreciated.

 Seeking outdoor recreation?
 Walk, run, or bike the B2B Trail, a 10-foot wide, ADA accessible paved path stretching completely across Washtenaw County!
 Explore over 35 miles of trails beginning in Chelsea, traveling through Ann Arbor and through Ypsilanti.
 Check out the interactive B2B Trail map to find your starting location.